quii/learn-go-with-tests/concurrency.md

 By sending the results into a channel, we can control the timing of each write into the results map, ensuring that it happens one at a time.
-Although each of the calls of `wc`, and each send to the result channel, is happening in parallel inside its own process, each of the results is being dealt with one at a time as we take values out of the result channel with the receive expression.
+Although each of the calls of `wc`, and each send to the result channel, is happening concurrently inside its own process, each of the results is being dealt with one at a time as we take values out of the result channel with the receive expression.

-We have parallelized the part of the code that we wanted to make faster, while making sure that the part that cannot happen in parallel still happens linearly.
+We have used concurrency for the part of the code that we wanted to make faster, while making sure that the part that cannot happen simultaneously still happens linearly.
 And we have communicated across the multiple processes involved by using channels.